Using jotai to Control Application State#

 })

-/** An atom for conveniently counting the number of incomplete todos */
+/** An atom to conveniently count the number of incomplete todos */

 export const activeTodoCountAtom = atom((get) => {